vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 AGHAMARSANA-( The hymn Rg.
 X.190.1-3).

 This is prescribed as a penance for all sins by even the most ancient Dharmaśāstra works such as Gaut.
 24.11, Baud.
 Dh.
 S. IV.
 2.19-20, Vas.
 26.8, Manu XI.259–260, Yāj.
 III.301, Vispu Dh, S. 55.7, Sankha 18.1-2 and others.
 They prescribe that if a man recites (for three days, according to Haradatta ) the Agharmarsana hymn thrice in the day while immersed in water for a bath, he is freed from all sins and that this penance is equal in sanctification to the bath at the end of the Asvamedha sacrifice.
 The Pr.
 Sāra p.
 199 speaks of the Aghamarṣana vrata.
-He has to fast for three days and stand up by day and sit up by night and donate a milch cow at the end, Sankha 18.1-2 and Visņu Dh.
+He has to fast for three days and stand up by day and sit up by night and donate a milch cow at the end, Sankha 18.1-2 and Visṇu Dh.
 S.46.1-9 prescribe the details.

 ATIKRCCHRA-Vide under Krcchra.
 Manu XI.
 213 prescribes that this penance is constituted by eating only one morsel of food for three days in the morning only, for three days in the evening only, for three days eating one morsel got without asking for it and observing a complete fast for the next three days.
 Yāj.
 III.319, on the other hand, prescribes the eating of just as much food as would fill the hand (and not merely one morsel).
 The Mit., Pr.
 Sāra (p.
 176 ) and others state that the rule of Manu applies to those who are able to undergo it, while that of Yāj. is meant for those who are unable (asakta).
 The Sāmavidhāna Br.
 1.2.6-7, Gaut.
 26.18-19, Visnu Dh, S.54.30, Laugāksigțhya V.12-13, Parāśara XI.54-55, Vas.
 24.1-2, Baud.
 Dh, S. IV.5.8 also speak of this.
 Manu XI, 208 ( = Visnu 54,30 ) prescribes this penance for striking a brahmana with a weapon or a cudgel.
 Gaut.
 26,22 states that this penanca purifies a man of all sins except the mahāpūtakas,

 ATISANTAPANA-See under Mahā-sāntapana.
 This is variously defined.
-According to the Agnipurāņa 171.10 and Usnu ji Dh.
+According to the Agnipurāṇa 171.10 and Usnu ji Dh.
 S. 46.21 it lasts for 18 days (3 times of the Maha-sāntapaita in which for six days one has to subsist on cow's urine and five

 POONA